tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 I can't get the Firestore [data converter](https://firebase.google.com/docs/firestore/query-data/get-data#custom_objects) to work.
 It should convert downloaded documents into custom objects, e.g., `Scientist`, or convert objects to be uploaded to Firestore into a specific collection.

-# OBSERVE a collection listener in the controller
+# OBSERVE: make a listener in the controller

 Open the [Listen for realtime updates](https://firebase.google.com/docs/firestore/query-data/listen) section of the Firestore documentation.